-- 6.7 In addition to the implementation of transport inspectors who will be responsible for monitoring service reliability, the intention is to work closely with EP operators to set targets for improvements on any routes where reliability is affected either short or long term.
-Increased planning and monitoring of road closures and diversions, events, and inclement weather conditions (where advanced warnings are available) to adapt bus services and reduce disruption to passengers. - 6.8 There are three measures that are equally important:
+In addition to the implementation of transport inspectors, who will be responsible for monitoring service reliability, the intention is to work closely with EP operators to set targets for improvements on any routes where reliability is affected either short or long term.
+This will include increased planning and monitoring of road closures and diversions, events, and inclement weather conditions (where advanced warnings are available) to adapt bus services and reduce disruption to passengers.

+There are three measures that are equally important:

-- Punctuality reflects how well buses run to the timetable (which is developed in the knowledge of regular delays). - Reliability concerns whether a bus arrives at all. - Consistency of journey time concerns how much journey times vary between uncongested and congested conditions. - 6.9 As with journey times, it is proposed that, where possible, this will be based on GPS journey time data and the baseline will be set by data covering the financial year 2023/24.
+- Punctuality reflects how well buses run to the timetable (which is developed in the knowledge of regular delays) - Reliability concerns whether a bus arrives at all - Consistency of journey time concerns how much journey times vary between uncongested and congested conditions

+As with journey times, it is proposed that, where possible, this will be based on GPS journey time data (as per Table 5) and the baseline will be set by data covering the financial year 2023/24.